All Articles | HomePage

 D. Medical Strategies: Blood test once or twice a year, and a full body MRI every 5 years or so.

-You need to know how you're doing with your diet strategy, and the best feedback is
+You need to know how you're doing with your diet strategy, and the best feedback you can get about:

 a.
 Your muscle growth (or decline) and

-b Your blood sugar levels through the HbAc1 test.
+b.
+Your blood sugar levels through the HbAc1 test, and your cholesterol levels

-this last will tell you if you're treating your body right keep that dreaded inflammation at bay.
+will tell you if you're treating your body right, keep that dreaded inflammation at bay, and helping your all-vital circulatory system.

 E. Other Lifestyle Hacks: Sleep Quality, Stress Management: Enough Eustress (training, icebaths?), reduce bad stress.

-F. Exploring Cutting-Edge Technologies: Though I wear an iWatch, with its apps to track what I do, how I sleep, etc, I don't really depend on it, or utilize it as a tool to help me decide where I am at in my fitness.
-Regular visits to my doctor, and a never-ending workout/fitness regime is what I depend upon.
+F. Exploring Cutting-Edge Technologies: Though I wear an iWatch, with its apps to track what I do, how I sleep, etc, I don't really depend on it or utilize it as a tool to help me decide where I am at in my fitness.
+Regular visits to my doctor, learning/researching nutrition and a never-ending workout/fitness regime is what I depend upon.
 Yes, maybe I'm old-fashioned.

 Biohacking oneself to redefine aging requires a commitment to long-term vision and lifestyle adjustments.
 It involves embracing a mindset that prioritizes health as an ongoing journey rather than a destination.
 The decisions made today lay the foundation for the vitality and well-being of the future self at 90.